auth0-blog/inferno-app/README.md

 $ node server.js
 ```

-4) Start the development app server from the root of the project:
+4) Start the development Inferno app server from the root of the project:

 ```
 $ npm start